echogarden-project/echogarden/docs/Tasklist.md

 ### Text enhancement
 * Add capitalization and punctuation when to recognition outputs (Silero has a model for it for `en`, `de`, `ru`, `es`, but in `.pt` format only)

-### Synthesis / preprocessing
-* Extend preprocessing to other language versions of `compromise`.
-There are versions for French, German, Italian and Spanish

 ### Recognition
 * Low latency recognition mode.
 Make the partial transcription available as fast as possible
 * Live input / microphone recognition